 And I just adore British bartenders.
 Extremely knowledgable about their craft, yet not taking it too seriously at the same time.
-I find them extremely welcoming, relaxed, polite, and charming.
+I find them welcoming, relaxed, polite, and charming.
 And my personal favorite, they know how to properly pour a pint!

 Also, manners!
 Noone is loudly or obnoxiously answering their cell phone in a pub.
 It's just not done.

 properly poured pints

 This is very nearly an art form in this country.
 And no art is complete without the proper frame, which in this case, is accompaniment by the matching brewery's beer glass.
-And I'm not talking about matching just the brewery; the glass is THE glass designed specifically for the particular beer you are drinking, to enhance the flavor and help to ensure that you experience the beer the exact way the brewmasters intended.
+And not just matching just the brewery; but also matching THE glass designed specifically for the particular beer you are drinking, to enhance the flavor and help to ensure that you experience the beer the exact way the brewmasters intended.

 I don't know how they always manage to get it right every single time, but it is darn impressive.
 The logistics make no sense to me.
 And now when I order a draft beer in any other country, I experience a slight tinge of disappointment if it's not served in its matching glass.
 I know.
 Beer snob, much?

 There is almost always a large old medieval-looking heathen stone fireplace and in the winter months, or whenever it's chilly (hey it is Britain afterall), it'll have a huge roaring fire in it that you can cozy up to and also which seems to keep the entire place nice and toasty, no matter what the weather is outside.